Skip to main content

 What is the cheapest type of funeral?

-Direct cremation is the cheapest option, starting from around £995 with no service or mourners present.
+Direct cremation is the cheapest option, starting from around £1,095 with the national providers and with no service or mourners present.
 A council public health funeral is free but is only available when nobody can arrange or afford a funeral.
-The DWP Funeral Expenses Payment can cover up to £1,000 towards funeral costs for those receiving qualifying means-tested benefits.
+For those receiving qualifying means-tested benefits, the DWP Funeral Expenses Payment covers the burial or cremation fee in full, with no cap, plus up to £1,000 towards other funeral costs.

 Funeral costs